Ben-Ortiz/JeopardyWebApp/README.md

 # Jeopardy Game
-A Jeopardy game written in HTML, CSS, and Javascript using a public API.
+A Jeopardy game written in HTML, CSS, and Javascript using a public API but with a twist.
+The questions are random, theres no category, and it could be really hard or really easy.

 # What I learned
 - HTML: Basic HTML tags and how they work